chiranthancv95/OpenCV-Projects/README.md

 *7.Distance To Camera-
 Use distance_to_camera.py to determine the distance from a known object in an image to our camera.
 Note - Prior to using the application, the marker's width and the distance to the camera should be known.
 The code was tested for 2ft.jpg as the marker image.

+*8.Eye Detector-
+Use eye_detector.py to detect location of the human eye in an image.<br/>
+The loacton of the eye is represented as a rectangle.